This spelt brioche bread is slightly sweet, soft, buttery and amazingly delectable.

 What is Xanthan Gum?

 Xanthan gum provides elasticity and stickiness in doughs and batters.
-Flours that have low levels or the absence of gluten, needs something that acts as the binding agent for the flour, assists with holding moisture, and helps give the baked good structure, therefore ensuring that they do not fall apart
+Flours that have low levels or the absence of gluten, need something that acts as the binding agent for the flour, assists with holding moisture, and helps give the baked good structure, therefore ensuring that they do not fall apart

-When baking bread or dough related products with spelt flour, from my experience, I really find that adding Xanthan Gum to the recipe improves the stability of the product, and results in a lighter texture and crumb.
+When baking bread or dough-related products with spelt flour, from my experience, I really find that adding Xanthan Gum to the recipe improves the stability of the product, and results in a lighter texture and crumb.

 Helpful hints before beginning…